 The Seawatch Wind Lidar buoy is deployed at the Borssele Wind Farm Zone (BWFZ).
-This monthly report summarizes the activities during the period 12 February - 14 March 2016, and presents the data collected in this period in time series plots.
+This monthly report summarizes the activities during the period 14 March - 15 April 2016, and presents time series plots of the data collected during this period.